jeftegoes/AwsOverview/AWS CloudFormation.md

   - Environment (dev vs prod)
   - Etc...
 - They allow safer control over the template.
-- Use parameters when the values are really user specific
+- Use parameters when the values are really user specific.

 ### 2.4.2.
 Fn::FindInMap Accessing Mapping Values